Women’s History Guide

 - American Women Collection from the Library of Congress

-This link is a gateway for searching the extensive collection at the Library of Congress’ digital collection.
+This link is a gateway for searching the Library of Congress’ extensive digital collection.

 - Living the Legacy: The Women’s Rights Movement 1848-1998